 Lake Darling State Park is a great place for a family cookout.
 A number of scenic picnic areas overlook the lake.
 Two open picnic shelters are available for reservations.

 The new day-use lodge is reservable and is a popular place for reunions, parties and weddings

-Lake Darling State Park has a large well equipped campground featuring both electric and non-electric sites with modern shower and restroom facilities.
+Lake Darling State Park has a large well equipped campground featuring full hook-up (sewer/water/electric), electric and non-electric sites with modern shower and restroom facilities.
 The campground has a playground as well as a conveniently located dump station.